1211 W La Palma Ave., Suite 201, Anaheim, CA 92801

 Before you are subjected to any cataract treatment, your eyes will be assessed and examined.
 It is important to notice that in most cases cataracts are very visible so diagnosing will be obvious.
 However, if it is not visible, your eye specialist will do a detailed examination to determine the location, size, and extent of the cataracts.
 Once all these are established, your specialist will then recommend treatment.

-If the impairment has not greatly progressed, the doctor will put you under the prescription of glasses or contact to correct the condition.
-However, if the cataracts are grown and they severely interfere with your vision, cataract surgery will be recommended.
+If the impairment has not greatly progressed, the doctor will put you under the prescription of glasses or contacts to correct the condition.
+However, if the cataracts have grown and they severely interfere with your vision, cataract surgery will be recommended.

 Cataract surgery is very effective and 99% of patients report that their vision is improved after undergoing surgery.
 The surgery involves the removal of the damaged eye lens and performing a replacement with aplastic one.
 The surgery does not take long and you will be able to go home the same day.